 The Protazen® Difference

 People often forget that the brain is an organ, and just like your heart, liver or lungs, needs certain nutrition to function properly.
-Some of the botanicals in the Protazen® system have been used for centuries in "Eastern Medicine" to promote mental wellness, while the Amino Acids have more recently gained popularity (both in the US and Europe) over the last 30 years.
+The botanicals in the Protazen® system have been used for centuries in "Eastern Medicine" to promote mental wellness, while the Amino Acids have more recently gained popularity (both in the US and Europe) over the last 30 years.
 Protazen®’s products have been specifically formulated to promote and support balanced brain function.

 Protazen® contains NO St. John's Wort!